Bayesian Inversion for Nonlinear Imaging Models using Deep Generative Priors: Nonlinear Inverse Problems and Forward Models

 \subsection{Optical Diffraction Tomography}

-In optical diffraction tomography (ODT), the aim is to recover the refractive index (RI) map of a sample from complex-valued measurements of the scattered fields generated when the sample is probed by a series of tilted incident fields \cite{wolf1969}.
-According to the scalar diffraction theory, the propagation of the incident fields through the sample is governed by the wave equation.
-While pioneering works relied on linear models to approximate the field propagation \cite{wolf1969,devaney1981inverse}, recent works have significantly improved the quality of RI reconstruction by using more accurate nonlinear models which account for multiple scattering \cite{soubies2017efficient}.
-Here, we look at one such nonlinear model called the Beam Propagation Method (BPM). \\
+In optical diffraction tomography (ODT), the aim is to recover the refractive-index (RI) map of a sample from complex-valued measurements of the scattered fields generated when the sample is probed by a series of tilted incident fields \cite{wolf1969}.
+According to the scalar-diffraction theory, the propagation of the incident fields through the sample is governed by the wave equation.
+While pioneering works relied on linear models to approximate this propagation \cite{wolf1969,devaney1981inverse}, recent works have significantly improved the quality of RI reconstruction by using more accurate nonlinear models that account for multiple scattering \cite{soubies2017efficient}.
+Here, we look at one such nonlinear model called the beam-propagation method (BPM). \\

-\textbf{Helmholtz Equation:} We consider a sample with a real-valued spatially varying refractive index that is immersed in a medium with refractive index $n_b$, as shown in Figure \ref{fig:schema}.
-The refractive index distribution in our region of interest $\Omega = [0, L_x] \times [0, L_z]$ is represented as $n(\M r) = n_b + s(\M r)$, where $\M r = (x, z)$ and $s(\M r)$ is the refractive index contrast.
-The sample is illuminated with an incident plane wave $u^{\text{in}}(\M r)$ of free space wavelength $\lambda$, whose direction of propagation is specified by the wave vector $\V k$.
-The total field $u(\M r)$ resulting from the interaction between the sample and the incident wave is then recorded at the fixed positions $\{\M r_m\}_{m=1}^{M'}$ in the detector plane $\Gamma$ to yield complex measurements $\M y \in \C^{M'}$.
+\textbf{Helmholtz Equation.} We consider a sample with a real-valued spatially varying refractive index that is immersed in a medium with constant refractive index $n_{\mathrm{b}}$, as shown in Figure \ref{fig:schema}.
+The RI distribution in the region of interest $\Omega = [0, L_{\mathrm{x}}] \times [0, L_{\mathrm{z}}]$ is represented as $n(\M r) = n_{\mathrm{b}} + s(\M r)$, where $\M r = (x, z)$ and $s(\M r)$ is the RI contrast.
+The sample is illuminated with an incident plane wave $u^{\text{in}}(\M r)$ of free-space wavelength $\lambda$, whose direction of propagation is specified by the wave vector $\V k$.
+The total field $u(\M r)$ that results from the interaction between the sample and the incident wave is then recorded at the positions $\{\M r_m\}_{m=1}^{M'}$ in the detector plane $\Gamma$ to yield the complex measurements $\M y \in \C^{M'}$.
 The interplay between the total field $u(\M r)$ at any point in space and the refractive index contrast $\delta n(\M r)$ is described by the Helmholtz equation

 where $k_0 = \frac{2 \pi}{\lambda}$. \\